 ARTICLE

-September 15, 2025 – Heather Reichenbach, president of the Warsaw Community Schools Board of Trustees, has been named school board member of the year for 2025 by the Indiana School Boards Association (ISBA).
+September 15, 2025 – Heather Reichenbach, president of the Warsaw Community Schools Board of Trustees, has been honored with the Outstanding Board Service Award for 2025 by the Indiana School Boards Association (ISBA).

 Reichenbach said receiving the statewide honor is both humbling and deeply meaningful.

 “This award reflects the collective success of our district, the dedication of our staff, the commitment of my board colleagues, and the unwavering support of my husband, Brian, and our children, Jonah and Claire,” she said.
-“I hope my school board service highlights the vital role public schools play in building strong, vibrant communities.”

 Her advice to future board members is to “be more curious” – to ask questions with an open mind, always assuming good intentions.

-Looking ahead, her vision for the Warsaw Community Schools is that every student and staff member feels a sense of belonging at school, where they can grow and thrive in a supportive learning environment.
+Looking forward, her hope is the Warsaw Community Schools continues to be a place where every student and staff member feels a sense of belonging at school, where all can grow and thrive in a supportive learning environment.

 The Indiana Outstanding Board Service Award is conferred annually by the ISBA to one school board member out of the 1,686 school board members in Indiana who exemplifies effective school board governance.
 Chosen by fellow school board members, the winner is recognized during the ISBA-IAPSS Annual Fall Conference at the Indiana Convention Center in Indianapolis.